-In the month of March, secondary four students at Loyola participate in immersion activities in the Dominican Republic, Colombia, Peru as well as within Montreal communities.
+In the month of March, secondary four students at Loyola participate in immersion activities in the Dominican Republic, Colombia, Belize as well as within Montreal communities.

-In the sharing of themselves during this brief, meaningful encounter, students are given the opportunity to truly be men for and with others, so that our awareness and solidarity can grow.
+In the sharing of themselves during this brief, meaningful encounter, students are given the opportunity to truly be men for and with others, so that their awareness and solidarity can grow.

 Watch the 2018 Dominican Experience video, filmed and edited by Nicholas Franco '19: